vladislavbailovic/jabs/README.md

 	- Can have series of tasks as shellcommands
 - Logging with levels
 - Tasks can be either printed in shell script compatible way, or executed
+- Has dedicated subcommands for printing and running and their own cli flags